Lonero-Team/Lonero-ATM-Project/Tutorials/README.md

 <img src="https://raw.githubusercontent.com/Mentors4EDU/Images/master/UNOSDShield.png">
 </p>

-Once you attach the SD shield to the Arduino, mount the
+Once you attach the SD shield to the Arduino, mount the Arduino to the "faceplate" of your case design.
+Connect the J2 connectors and rest of the components as  per the circuit design.
+Make sure to include a 5V power supply for rechargeability capability.

 <p align="center">
 <img src="https://raw.githubusercontent.com/Mentors4EDU/Images/master/faceplatecompnt.png">